wingsum93/Rabbit-bus-cmp/README.md

-# Recipe App KMP Compose Multiplatform
+# Rabbit Bus App KMP Compose Multiplatform

 This app is built using Kotlin Multiplatform using Jetpack Compose based UI Framework Compose Multiplatform for sharing the UI between Android, iOS, Web and Desktop all platforms.
 It demonstrates the use of Koin for Dependency Injection, Ktor for Networking, SQLDelight for Persitence and Compose Navigation for navigation and Compose ViewModel for business logic in Kotlin Multiplatform for Android, iOS, Web and Desktop platforms.